Why Sports Bras Are Hard to Mass Produce

 • Hold weight and impact

-In factory terms, a sports bra is not a “top.”
+In factory terms, a sports bra is not just a “top” — it’s a load-bearing garment.

 What Makes a Sports Bra Different